-- ∴ Intermediate.
-We recommend service by your dealer, unless you have the necessary tools and are mechanically skilled.
-Procedures are provided in an official Honda Service Manual (≥ P. 111). - : Technical.
-In the interest of safety, have your motorcycle serviced by your dealer.
+- : Intermediate.
+We recommend service by your dealer, unless you have the necessary tools and are mechanically skilled. - Procedures are provided in an official Honda Service Manual ( P. 93). - : Technical.
+In the interest of safety, have your vehicle serviced by your dealer.